SpencerRohan/tutorial-2/readme.md

 ##### Questions and Topics:

-+ Naming variables in the view - more details.
++ Naming variables in the view - more details. - Answered
-+ Why did I have to 'composer update' and 'composer dump-autoload' when migrating:
++ Why did I have to 'composer update' and 'composer dump-autoload' when migrating - Answered(partially)
 + var_dump - uses?
 + Extending blade - where could I put something like:
 ```php